LeUmbono/MyWallet/README.md

 **Russell Umboh - 918720281**

 ## Overview
-MyWallet is a simple digital wallet application that consists of six screens: 1) a splash screen with a logo and name, 2) a login screen wherein users can input a phone number and send an OTP to that number, 3) an OTP verification screen wherein users can enter the OTP received by their phone number to access the rest of the application, 4) a loading screen that loads user information upon entering the application as an authenticated user, 5) a home screen that displays user accounts and total asset value in USD, and 6) a settings screen that allows users to see and modify their personal information as well as log out of the application.
+MyWallet is a simple digital wallet application that consists of six primary
+screens: 1) a splash screen with a logo and name, 2) a login screen wherein users can input a phone number and send an OTP to that number, 3) an OTP verification screen wherein users can enter the OTP received by their phone number to access the rest of the application, 4) a loading screen that loads user information upon entering the application as an authenticated user, 5) a home screen that displays user accounts and total asset value in USD, and 6) a settings screen that allows users to see and modify their personal information as well as log out of the application.

 ## Features
 ### Splash Screen